MathieuDebit/ultimate-thermal-printer/docs/system-printer-config.md

 ### Printer configuration

-Connect the printer to the correct Pins in the Raspberry Pi, and try to print some text:
+Connect the printer to the correct Pins in the Raspberry Pi (pin 6, 8 and 10), and try to print some text:

 ```bash
 stty -F /dev/serial0 19200